 The Master of Science in Management (MSM) program is designed specifically for individuals with non-business academic backgrounds/degrees.
-Students come from a wide variety of undergraduate majors and backgrounds.
-Each student brings a different perspective that creates a dynamic educational experience.
+Students come from a wide variety of undergraduate majors and backgrounds bringing different perspectives that create a dynamic educational experience.
 Students in the program gain a valuable business knowledge and strengthen transferable skills.

 - One year master’s for non-business majors

 - Core business courses (22 credits)provide a solid business foundation

 - Elective courses (10 credits) allow you to tailor you degree